-The blood screen measures two pregnancy related hormones: hCG and PAPP-A.
+The blood screen measures two pregnancy related hormones: two pregnancy-specific substances in the mother's blood — pregnancy-associated plasma protein-A and human chorionic gonadotropin (HCG)).

 The results from the blood tests and the ultrasound, along with the mother’s age, are then combined to determine risk factors for certain chromosomal conditions such as Trisomy 21 (Down syndrome), Trisomy 18 (Edward syndrome), and Trisomy 13 (Patau syndrome).

 The following increases the risk for chromosomal abnormalities:

 - Increase in nuchal translucency as measured in mm

 When is the Nuchal Screening Completed?

 The test needs to be performed between the 11th and 14th week of pregnancy.
 If the fetus is older than 13 weeks and 6 days, the test will no longer be available.

 The nuchal screening provides a risk assessment of the baby.
 While the test does not diagnose the fetus with a chromosome abnormality, it does offer a chance of risk to the parent.
 The testing has been shown to detect up to 90 percent of all Down’s syndrome cases in mothers who have undergone the nuchal screening.
 The specialized equipment and training required to perform the nuchal screening means the test is not currently available to every pregnant mother.

 The nuchal screening efficacy increases when the test is combined with other first trimester screenings like blood testing.
 This first trimester combined screening can detect up to 90 percent of the Down’s syndrome cases.